ISCHEMIC STROKE / COMPLICATIONS

 Acute symptomatic epileptic seizures (ASS)

-- seizures are mainly focal with possible secondary generalization
+- seizures are typically focal, with possible secondary generalization

 Delirium

-- delirium (historically known as acute confusional state) presents with disturbances of attention, awareness, and higher-order cognition
+- delirium (historically known as acute confusional state) presents with disturbances in attention, awareness, and higher-order cognition

 - brain lesion

-- extracerebral causes: medication, metabolic disorders, alcohol withdrawal syndrome, infection, etc.
+- extracerebral causes: medication, metabolic disorders, alcohol withdrawal syndrome (AWS), infection, etc.

 Delirium-inducing drugs |